hpcugent/config-templates/README.md

 ## Create config template for metaconfig component (optional)

 A reference config file can now also be created, with e.g. the type binding to the correct path and configuration of the restart action and the TT module to load.
+The file `config.pan` should be created in the same `pan` directory as `schema.pan`.

 ```
 unique template metaconfig/example/config;